nodebotanist/BabbleBots/README.md

 ## Up Next

+* clean up-- add gulp build with jshint/jscs/beautifier
+* Docs.
+All the docs.
+* write a outputPin component and sensor component for Particle Photon
+* write default setPin function for Photon
+* UNIT TESTS.
+I failed at TDD but I need to put tests in.
 * write a spark upload task
 * write an actual CLI menu

 # Versioning

+0.2.1 -- I did a major refactor.
+Build, Platform, and Component now separate concerns much better than they did.
+Still a lot of cleaning to do.

 0.1.0 -- Okay.
 So, it works.
 For one component and one platform.
 Probably needs a ton of cleanup.
 BUT IT WORKS.